 Ares Capital Management LLC is a Delaware limited liability company that is registered as an investment adviser under the Advisers Act.
 The principal executive offices of Ares Capital Management are located at 1999 Avenue of the Stars, Suite 1900, Los Angeles, California 90067.

-Board approval of the Current Investment Advisory and Management Agreement
+Board Consideration of the Investment Advisory and Management Agreement